euphorie/osha.oira/prototype/_tool/private-security-eu/2014-01-08-exposure-to-biological-substances-is-prevented-or-controlled.md

                   Check that the anti-fall fittings and protective measures are present and in good condition."
 ---
+**BIOLOGICAL HAZARDS**

-BIOLOGICAL HAZARDSWhat?Biological agents, i.e. microorganisms, cell cultures and parasites living in the human body, which may cause infections, allergies or poisoning.
+  * **What?** Biological agents, i.e. microorganisms, cell cultures and parasites living in the human body, which may cause infections, allergies or poisoning.
 These microorganisms can penetrate the human body through a wound, an animal bite or needle injuries.
 They can also be inhaled or swallowed.
-There is a risk of viral and bacteriological infections such asHIV, hepatitis or tuberculosis, tetanus,legionella, ...Who?All private security staff in specific work environments such as hospitals or with eventual biological risks.Make sure the client informs you (the private security services company) and the private security guards about the risks and measures in place (e.g. required vaccinations).
+There is a risk of viral and bacteriological infections such as **HIV, hepatitis or tuberculosis, tetanus, [legionella](http://www.hse.gov.uk/legionnaires/)**, ...
+  * **Who?** All private security staff in specific work environments such as hospitals or with eventual biological risks.

+Make sure the client informs you (the private security services company) and the private security guards about the risks and measures in place (e.g. required vaccinations).